neurogeriatricskiel/KielMAT/paper/paper.md

 </div>

 # Installation and usage
 The KielMAT package is implemented in Python (>=3.10) and is freely available under a Non-Profit Open Software License version 3.0.
 The stable version of the package can be installed from PyPI.org using `pip install kielmat`.
 Users and developers can also install the toolbox from source from GitHub.
 The documentation of the toolbox provides detailed instructions on [installation](https://neurogeriatricskiel.github.io/KielMAT/#installation), [conceptual framework](https://neurogeriatricskiel.github.io/KielMAT/#data-classes-conceptual-framework) and [tutorial notebooks](https://neurogeriatricskiel.github.io/KielMAT/examples/) for basic usage and specific algorithms.
+Data used in the examples have been collected in accordance with the Declaration of Helsinki.

 # How to contribute
 KielMAT is a community effort, and any contribution is welcomed.
 The project is hosted on [https://github.com/neurogeriatricskiel/KielMAT](https://github.com/neurogeriatricskiel/KielMAT).
 In case you want to add new algorithms, it is suggested to fork the project and, after finalizing the changes, to [create a pull request from a fork](https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 # Acknowledgements
 The authors would like to thank every person who provided data which has been used in the development and validation of the algorithms in the KielMAT toolbox.
-The data collection have been performed in accordance with the Declaration of Helsinki.
 The authors declare no competing interests.

 # References